Lessons from Slovakia

 Political promises of unity, of course, come cheaply; sometimes they simply mean, “If you disagree with me, I’ll accuse you of being a divider.”
 In today’s Gospel reading, however, Jesus makes a move never recommended by any political consultant: he preemptively accuses himself of bringing division.
 Other than the desire to put centuries of future homilists in a very awkward position, why would Jesus do this?

-Continue reading “Not peace, but division”
+Continue reading “Not peace, but division: homily for the twentieth Sunday of Ordinary Time”

 Catholic self-help